 With sand like powdered sugar and brilliant turquoise water, Destin is an Emerald Coast gem.
 Located in the panhandle of northwest Florida, this stretch of sunshiny coastline, bordered by the Gulf of Mexico, is a perfect family destination packed with kid-friendly entertainment.
-In addition to boardwalk exploring and sand castle building—the usual beach vacation activities—you can also catch a magic show, go go-kart racing, or try your hand at "hydroflying," a lesser-known water sport guaranteed to get anyone's blood pumping.
+In addition to boardwalk exploring and sand castle building—the usual beach vacation activities—you can also catch a magic show, try go-kart racing, or attempt "hydroflying," a lesser-known water sport guaranteed to get anyone's blood pumping.

 Embark on the Crab Island Adventure Tour

 The name of this popular hangout is deceiving seeing as it isn't an actual island (although it used to be one, when it was created by the Army Corps of Engineers in the '60s).
 Rather, it's an underwater sandbar and it's been known to attract quite the crowd.
 Crab Island is home to floating restaurants and mobile food vendors, making for a rollicking good time in the water, but it's only accessible by boat.
 A two- to four-hour Crab Island Adventure Tour by Destin Vacation Boat Rentals includes ample time in this aquatic hot spot, plus paddleboarding, snorkeling, shelling, and access to a private inflatable water park, available to tour guests only.

 After a full day of outdoor adventure, Fat Daddy's Arcade provides a refreshing, florescent-lit respite from the sun.
 The place contains more than 120 arcade games: some classic, some centered around modern franchises like "The Walking Dead" and "Jurassic Park."
 Fat Daddy's is a fun post-dinner entertainment option, but you can also have pizza and other arcade-centric fare on-site.